Nathan Healy

 Solar in Sacramento

-Sacramento homeowners are turning to solar as California electricity prices have increased 56% from 2020 to 2024.
-With abundant sunshine and rising costs, solar offers a smart path to energy independence.
+Sacramento homeowners are turning to solar panel installation as California electricity prices have increased 56% from 2020 to 2024.
+With year-round sunshine and rising utility costs, solar offers a smart path toward energy independence.

 CALIFORNIA by the Numbers